 Let's talk about the best business ideas for women!
 It’s so important for our world to have women in business.
 After all, we’re half the population—that’s billions of women with unique ideas, skillsets, and visions for the future.

 Tutoring in-person or online

-Women with academic skills can use them to help students succeed in their subject of choice.
+Women with academic skills can use them to help kids succeed in their subject of choice.
 You can offer tutoring for elementary school students, high-schoolers, college students, or even adults.
 Learn more about starting a tutoring business here.

 Teaching English online

 Since English is a global language, there's plenty of demand from adults who want to learn it and parents who want their children to grow up bilingual.

 Starting an online course

-If you're an expert on a certain subject, building your own courses can be a highly efficient way to teach it to others.
-It's a lot of work upfront, but once you've written the materials or recorded the videos, the bulk of the job is done.
+You can share your expertise on a certain subject by building your own courses.
+It's a highly efficient way to teach others.
+It's a lot of work up front but once you've written the materials or recorded the videos, the bulk of the job is done.

-With a college prep small business, you can offer SAT tutoring, help them write practice admissions essays, give advice on applying for scholarships, help them brush up on the subjects they're likely to face their first semester, etc.
+With a college prep small business, you can offer SAT tutoring.
+You can also help them write practice admissions essays, give advice on applying for scholarships, help them brush up on the subjects they're likely to face their first semester, etc.

 Help people create attractive and functional spaces in their homes.
 Note that in some states, starting an interior design business requires that you have specific licensing.

 There are several different tech skills under this umbrella, including visual design, UX (user experience) design, and sometimes basic coding like HTML.
 Your goal is to make websites attractive and easy to navigate.

 3. Skincare & beauty

 In the top 100 beauty companies, only 10 had a female CEO.
 But since these products are primarily used by women, it makes sense for them to be created by women as well, right?

-4. Home, life, & financial organization
+4. Home, life, & financial organization business ideas for women

-Virtual assistants typically perform a variety of administrative tasks like answering emails, organizing calendars, doing research or data entry, etc. You can work on your own, or scale up and hire other virtual assistants so you can take on more clients.
+Virtual assistants typically perform a variety of administrative tasks like answering emails, organizing calendars, doing research or data entry, etc. You can work on them on your own as a side hustle, or scale up and hire other virtual assistants so you can take on more clients.

 Professional home organization

-However, sometimes it takes an un-emotionally-attached third party to manage the purging process.
-With a home organization business, you can charge an hourly fee to come declutter a home and restructure rooms in a better way.
+However, sometimes it takes an un-emotionally attached third party to manage the purging process.
+With a home organization business, you can charge an hourly fee to declutter a home and style rooms in a better way.

 If you liked math in school and have a knack for numbers, you might make a great bookkeeper.
 Bookkeeping is a great small business idea for women because you can easily find free bookkeeping courses to get trained in the right skills.

 5. Event planning